IBS-International-Business-School/group-research-project-report-champ/GROUP RESEARCH PROJECT REPORT.md

 ## 7. Recommendations
-Based on our analysis, we propose the following actionable recommendations for EduAnalytics Lab to present to partner institutions:

-1.  **Implement "Digital Method Workshops" (Priority: High)** Universities should stop focusing on software training (how to use ChatGPT) and start teaching **Methodology** (how to organize a week).
-Workshops on "Building a Second Brain in Notion" would help students stay in the efficient 10-15h zone.

-2.  **Redesign Student Support for "Overworkers"** Data analytics should be used to identify students logging excessive library hours (>20h).
-These students should not be praised but flagged as **"High Risk"** for burnout.
-We recommend offering them specific "Efficiency Coaching" to reduce their hours while maintaining grades.

-3.  **Promote Continuous Assessment**
+Drawing on the empirical patterns identified in this study, as well as relevant literature on academic performance and digital learning, the following recommendations are proposed for higher education institutions seeking to enhance student wellbeing and learning outcomes.

+**1. Integrate Digital Methodology into the Curriculum**

+ Universities should move beyond software-oriented training and incorporate formal instruction in Digital Methodology, including workflow design, digital organisation, and the critical evaluation of AI-enabled tools.
+Structured sessions—such as “second brain” systems built in applications like Notion—may support students in maintaining the optimal 10–15 hour weekly study range identified in this research..

+**2. Implement Mandatory Workshops on Productivity and Self-Regulation**

+Institutions should provide compulsory workshops addressing personal productivity, time management, and self-regulation.
+Such interventions can mitigate cognitive overload and reduce the risk of burnout among students who consistently report more than 20 hours of study per week.
+These students should be classified as a high-risk group and offered tailored support to sustain performance while reducing excessive workload..

+**3. Promote Structured Collaborative Learning Environments**

 To combat the stress peaks identified in Figure 3, universities should move towards continuous assessment (weekly micro-quizzes) rather than high-stakes final exams, encouraging regular, lower-stress study habits.

+**4. Adopt Continuous Assessment Models**

+To address the stress peaks associated with end-of-term examinations, universities should consider adopting continuous assessment models.
+Implementing regular low-stakes assessments—such as weekly micro-quizzes—can encourage consistent learning behaviour, reduce pressure, and support long-term knowledge retention.

 ## 8. Reflection on Team Process
 **Application of Agile Methodologies:**